trailblazer/reform-rails/README.md

 Reform-rails needs Reform >= 2.2.

+## Developing

+To work on `reform-rails` locally, follow these steps:

+ 1. Run `bundle install`, this will install all the development dependencies
+ 2. Run `bundle exec rake test:all` to run tests against all supported versions of Rails.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).